wanghaisheng/responsive-landing-page-starter/content/blog/en/create-your-first-chrome-extension-in-javascript-to-hide-your-api-keys.md

 ---
 In this tutorial, you will learn how to create a chrome extension.
 The example I will show today is to hide your Vonage API keys on the dashboard.
 The knowledge you’ll acquire from following the steps of this tutorial will give you a foundation on how to create your own chrome extensions for different purposes.

-## What is a Chrome Extension
+## What Is a Chrome Extension

 A Chrome extension is a software program that allows you to extend the chrome functionalities and change your browser experience.
 An extension can be built with HTML, CSS, JavaScript and a `manifest.json` file.
-The latter one provides Chrome with the information needed to run the scripts needed for the extension to work.
+The latter one provides Chrome with the information required to run the scripts for the extension to work.

 ## Create the Chrome Extension Folder

 Create a new folder in your computer that will contain the `manifest.json` and the `index.js` files.
 For my example, I'll name this folder `chrome-extension`.

-Create a `manifest.json` file
+## Create the `manifest.json` File

 A `manifest.json` file is required when creating a chrome extension, as it tells your program the function to be executed.